peeblesbrandon/flashy/README.md

 ```

 **Configuration:**
-The server will expect to connect a MongoDB instance referenced in a `.env.` file.
+The server will expect to connect a MongoDB instance referenced in a `.env` file.
 You can create a remote one at [https://account.mongodb.com/](https://account.mongodb.com/) to get your own URI.
 Once you have that, navigate to the main directory and create a `.env.` file.
 ```
 cd ..
 touch .env